DataDog/integrations-core/docs/dev/new_check_howto.md

 ### Implement check logic

-Let's say we want to collect a service check named `my_check` that sends `OK` when we are able to find a certain string in the body of a web page, `WARNING` if we can access the page but can't find the string, and `CRITICAL` if we can't reach the page at all.
+Let's say we want to collect a Service Check named `my_check` that sends `OK` when we are able to find a certain string in the body of a web page, `WARNING` if we can access the page but can't find the string, and `CRITICAL` if we can't reach the page at all.

 The code would look like this: